-Here we will look at a PBQ in the CertBlaster for A+ exam 220-1002 with a scenario that falls under A+ 220-1002 exam objective 1.5 “Given a scenario, use Microsoft operating system features and tools.”
+Here we will look at a PBQ in the CertBlaster for the A+ exam with a scenario that falls under “Given a scenario, use Microsoft operating system features and tools.”

 This is how the scenario is spelled out.